What is multifactor authentication?

 Securing OSU’s computing environment is more important now than ever.
 Historically, one of the most often used methods to compromise computer systems is through individual’s user ID’s and passwords.

 A user can log into the OSU Duo portal using their O-Key username and password.
 Once they log in they are able to sign up for Duo, add a new device, or manage existing devices.

-Step-by-step instructions are available on 4-Help in the below entries.
-These pages include instructions for both new Duo users and existing users.
+The Step-by-step instructions available include directions for both new Duo users and existing users.

 The general steps are:

 Log onto the OSU Duo Portal using your O-Key credentials.

 Select Add Devices

 If a device is already set up for your account you will need to authenticate using that method before proceeding to manage your devices.

 Select the type of device you are adding.